ArMartha/zettelkasten/Python/Data Structures/Trees/Binary Search Tree.md

 BST are relatively efficient when they are balanced (logarithmic time), they become unbalanced fairly easily depending on the order in which the elements are inserted.

+The average-case time complexity of BST insertion, removal, and finding